John MacArthur's 2013 Strange Fire brings the bible ballistics and his encyclopaedic knowledge and breath of insight against all things Charismatic.

 John MacArthur provokes thought in the body of Christ and is one of the few Christian expositors who will take on any and all sacred cows, even in the Vatican State church.
-He also chronicles the sins of any and every charismatic we might have ever heard of, going back 40 years.
+He also chronicles the sins of any and every charismatic we might have ever heard of, going back over 100 years.
 Personally, I don't think the book needed this, but it's part of his argument.

 He makes several good and central points.

 1. Every evangelical Christian is taking the rap for charismatic excess and indiscretion;

 2. "The prosperity gospel is Christianity's version of professional wrestling: You know it's fake, but it nevertheless has entertainment value."
 (I'm Fine With God- It's Christians I Can't Stand, Bruce Bickel and Stan Jentz Harvest House, 2008;

 3. He interestingly parallels the 20th century origins and emotionalism and bodily physicality and spiritual struggles of the Charismatic movement with similar manifestations in the "Great Awakening" of the 18th Century and the Mormons in the 19th Century.

 This is worthy of further study and could help claim and separate the real from the fake;